I know why people search “Why I Left eXp Realty” so often.

 A second option for agents who want to switch their eXp Realty Sponsor is to leave the firm for six months.

-After leaving eXp Realty for six months, if you decide to join another brokerage or let your license lapse, you will be allowed to sign up with eXp again and choose a different sponsor.
+After leaving eXp Realty for six months, if you decide to join another brokerage or let your license lapse, you can sign up with eXp again and choose a different sponsor.

 Now you know that switching sponsors within eXp Realty is not a simple process for agents.

-That’s why it’s vital for new agents to give serious thought to who they want as their sponsor.
+That’s why new agents must seriously consider who they want as their sponsor.

 Agents Find It Hard To Find A Smaller Community

-Then later, they come to the conclusion that they would do better as part of a real estate team.
+Then, later, they concluded that they would do better as part of a real estate team.

-It’s true that eXp Realty offers a large number of excellent teams located all over the country.
+Exp Realty indeed offers many excellent teams located all over the country.

-However, not every agent is able to find a team that is a good fit for them.
+However, not every agent can find a team that is a good fit for them.

 This is another reason for choosing the right sponsor.

-This is a good strategy to have in case you don’t find a smaller group of like-minded agents.
+This is an excellent strategy in case you don’t find a smaller group of like-minded agents.

 Some Folks Prefer Going To A Physical Office